monome/crow-m4l/README.md

 ~~

-- *base*: the MIDI note which represents middle-C, default is 60
+- *base*: the central point for MIDI-to-CV conversion, default is MIDI note 60
 - *slew*: adds glide between notes, default is none
 - *attack*: shapes the start of the envelope, default is nearly zero
 - *decay*: shapes the end of the envelope, default is very snappy / trigger-style